sahilaug/reactworkshop/README.md

 # Guidelines

-* The idea of this project is to bring all the attendees on the same page before each session.
+- The idea of this project is to bring all the attendees on the same page before each session.
 I will be adding the bulletpoints of what was discussed in the session in the commit message to keep track.
-* The attendees should fork this project and keep use this as a base line for next session
+- The attendees should clone this project and keep use this as a base line for next session